No time to read? Sit back and listen to this post.

 What are Business Rules?

-Business rules, in their simplest definition, are directives that define (or constrain) business activities.
+In their simplest definition, business rules are directives that define (or constrain) business activities.
 Designed to help an organization achieve its goals, those without clear business rules and procedural definitions will often find a chaotic workplace with inconsistent outcomes, poor employee morale, and dissatisfied customers.

 When business rules are made right, they provide efficiency, consistency, predictability, and benefits.
 They also ensure that work can continue to move forward.

 Examples of Business Rules

-Business rules can be developed by a broad range of approaches, but the following few points provide very basic examples, to help you understand what we’re getting at:
+A broad range of approaches can develop business rules, but the following few points provide fundamental examples, to help you understand what we’re getting at:

-- A decision-making hierarchy for invoice processing, where the values of certain invoices are tiered to determine which managers can approve
+- A decision-making hierarchy for invoice processing, where the values of specific invoices are tiered to determine which managers can approve.

 - Calculations to determine bonus potential and payouts for sales personnel.

-- A series of required questions that if an answer is no, a certain vendor is excluded from a particular partnership opportunity
+- A series of required questions that if an answer is no, a specific vendor is excluded from a particular partnership opportunity.

 - A set of questions and answers for a guest booking a hotel room to determine availability and rates.

 Effective business rules help set expectations and provide guidelines on how work will be conducted.
-Business rules must also be used to ensure an organization is abiding by local, state, and federal regulatory requirements and guidelines or may address the governance of a specific project.
+Business rules must also be used to ensure an organization abides by local, state, and federal regulatory requirements and guidelines or may address the governance of a specific project.

 The Challenge of “Tribal Knowledge” with Business Rules

 Most companies have tribal knowledge, which is undocumented information, processes, and rules that exist only in the minds of certain employees.
 When business rules are not shared widely across an organization and are unwritten, it creates inconsistency in production, processes, quality, and customer/employee experiences.
 When business rules are not made commonly available to all interested parties, the business subjects itself to a degradation in performance.

 Take this example that well outlines the importance of ensuring tribal knowledge is not limited to a select few: